 |Wefie time at Paris Baguette, made easier by their ceiling mirrors.|

 Now to head for the Namdaemun Market.
-Navigating the main streets of Seoul is not easy; sometimes a street was just directly across the main road, but to get to it we had to go to the next junction which could be about 200 metres away, cross up to five zebra-crossings.
-It wasn't easy and a often a lot of time was wasted waiting at the signalised crossings; can imagine how the poor local pedestrian feel.
+Navigating the main streets of Seoul is not easy; sometimes a street was just directly across the main road, but to get to it we had to go to the next junction which could be about 200 meters away, cross up to five zebra-crossings.
+It wasn't easy and a often a lot of time was wasted waiting at the signalized crossings; can imagine how the poor local pedestrian feel.

 But it is often, it is in this round a bout way of getting to a place is when we find interesting nooks and alleys; like this fountain with beautiful statues right next to the Shinsegae Main Departmental Store.

 And nearby, flocks of pigeons scattering away as we rode through.
 Cheeky us, we rode around them a few time admiring their fluttering wings each time.
 Sometimes it's simple things like this that make a place memorable.

 6:00pm - The Namdaemun Market was already busy with hectic activities.
 This market covered several street with many shops and temporary stall set up on the roads; even the pavements leading to the market were lined with stalls.

 This was paradise for the girls, so much to buy - clothing, hats, tit-bits, shoes, hand-bags and so on and so on.